 It is unclear what short- and longer-term effects the COVID pandemic will have on the housing market.
 Will people continue to work remotely, thereby triggering a need for different sizes and types of units required for people to live/work in?
 How will it affect migration patterns and the use of transit by commuters?
 What is going to be the impact of the pandemic and new hybrid workplaces on the need for employment lands?
-These are questions that will take time to answer and no forecasting methodology in use today can be relied upon to reflect the results of return to a new normal.
-Option 4 provides us with the time to assess the changes and ensure they are appropriately considered going forward.
+These are questions that will take time to answer.
+Option 4 provides us with that time.